dennisnordberg/julia-school/content/julia/scraping.md

 I didn't bother setting a cookie expiry since my script sets the cookie each time the code scrapes a url.

 So that wraps up the "how to" on setting cookies with Julia web scraping.
+Before we get back to the tutorial proper, a quick tip on setting headers.

+## How to set headers when web scraping with Julia and the HTTP.jl package

+Today I need to scrape a different staging server at work.
+This didn't require cookies to be set, but it did require a custom header.
+In this case, I needed to set an `x-country` header.

+Here's the relevant line of code which does that in Julia using the HTTP.jl package:

+`r = HTTP.request("GET", url; headers=Dict("x-country" => "$country"))`

+_For the rest of the code, scroll up to the earlier part of the tutorial where we talk about scraping_ `example.com`.

+## How to set both cookies and headers when scraping with Julia and the HTTP.jl package

+If you need to set both cookies _and_ headers when scraping with Julia's HTTP.jl package, you can do so like this:

+`r = HTTP.request("GET", url; headers=Dict("x-country" => "$country"), cookies=Dict("ALLOW_ZONE_OVERRIDE"=>"true"))`

+_For the rest of the code, scroll up to the earlier part of the tutorial where we talk about scraping_ `example.com`.

-And now, back to the tutorial on scraping the public `example.com` website.
+And now, let's continue our tutorial on scraping `example.com`.

 ## Enter Gumbo.jl